-The value of accelerated awards shown in the tables above was calculated using the closing price of our Common Stock on June 30, 2021 (\$12.69).
+The value of accelerated awards shown in the tables above was calculated using the closing price of our Common Stock on June 30, 2021 (\$12.69), except for Mr. Friedman, which table does not show any value, since his employment was terminated prior to the end of the fiscal year at which time he forfeited all unvested awards.
 The value of accelerated stock options is based on the difference between the exercise price and such closing price for all accelerated stock options that were in-the-money as of such date.